Willow (1988 film): Development

 George Lucas conceived the idea for the film (originally titled Munchkins) in 1972.
-Similar in intent to Star Wars, he created "a number of well-known mythological situations for a young audience".
+Similarly to his intent in Star Wars, he created "a number of well-known mythological situations for a young audience".
 During the production of Return of the Jedi in 1982, Lucas approached Warwick Davis, who was portraying Wicket the Ewok, about playing Willow Ufgood.
 Five years passed before he was actually cast in the role.
 Lucas "thought it would be great to use a little person in a lead role.
 A lot of my movies are about a little guy against the system, and this was just a more literal interpretation of that idea."

 Lucas explained that he had to wait until the mid-1980s to make the film because visual effects technology was finally advanced enough to execute his vision.
 Meanwhile, actor-turned-director Ron Howard was looking to do a fantasy film.
 He was at Industrial Light & Magic during the post-production phase of Cocoon, when he was first approached by Lucas to direct Willow.
 He had previously starred in Lucas's American Graffiti, and Lucas felt that he and Howard shared a symbiotic relationship similar to the one he enjoyed with Steven Spielberg.
 Howard nominated Bob Dolman to write the screenplay based on Lucas's story.
 Dolman had worked with him on a 1983 television pilot called Little Shots that had not resulted in a series, and Lucas admired Dolman's work on the sitcom WKRP in Cincinnati.

 Dolman joined Howard and Lucas at Skywalker Ranch for a series of lengthy story conferences, and wrote seven drafts of his script between the spring and fall of 1986.
 Pre-production began in late 1986.
 Various major film studios turned down the chance to distribute and cofinance it with Lucasfilm because they believed the fantasy genre was unsuccessful.
 This was largely due to films such as Krull, Legend, Dragonslayer, and Labyrinth.
 Lucas took it to Metro-Goldwyn-Mayer (MGM), which was headed by Alan Ladd Jr. Ladd and Lucas shared a relationship as far back as the mid-1970s, when Ladd, running 20th Century Fox, greenlit Lucas's idea for Star Wars.
 However, in 1986, MGM was facing financial troubles, and major investment in a fantasy film was perceived as a risk.
 Ladd advanced half of the $35 million budget in return for theatrical and television rights, leaving Lucasfilm with home video and pay television rights to offer in exchange for the other half.
 RCA/Columbia Pictures Home Video paid $15 million to Lucas in exchange for the video rights.

 Lucas named the character of General Kael (Pat Roach) after film critic Pauline Kael, a fact that was not lost on Kael in her printed review of the film.
 She referred to General Kael as an "homage a moi".
 Similarly, the two-headed dragon was called an "Eborsisk" after film critics Gene Siskel and Roger Ebert.